youwen5/web/routes/math/+three-isomorphism-theorems.typ

 #[
   When I first learned about these they were difficult to understand or justify.
-So I thought I#(apostrophe)d write things down, now that I#(apostrophe)ve figured them out.
+So I thought I’d write things down, now that I’ve figured them out.
 These are particular cases of the more general
   #link("https://en.wikipedia.org/wiki/Isomorphism_theorems")[isomorphism
     theorems] in abstract algebra.